yonidahan/SwiftKey_capstone/README.md

 'script2' generates the n-grams which will be later used for the model.
 'script3' saves the environment with the data needed for the model and app.

-Then, 'ui.R' and 'server.R' perform the creation of the app.
+Then, 'ui.R' and 'server.R' and 'app_script' perform the creation of the app.
 The app is optimized for mobiles and can be loaded in any browser.
 It is available here : https://dahssarah.shinyapps.io/app1